Davos: Post-COVID recovery not baked in | DW | 27.01.2021

 He warned that firms that failed to adapt to the new paradigm would quickly become "dinosaurs."

 New taxes to meet the huge cost of the pandemic, as well as economic stimulus measures, could stimy the recovery, world leaders warned.
-Where the burden should fall, and to what extent tax rises could harm future growth was seized upon by French Finance Minister Bruno Le Maire.
+French Finance Minister Bruno Le Maire seized upon the questions of where the burden should fall and to what extent tax rises could harm future growth.

 Paris has long demanded a clampdown on tech firms like Facebook and Google, who often use legal loopholes to register their profits in low-tax countries.
 A new digital tax has also been welcomed by the new US administration.

 The Trump era was synonymous with protectionism and the bitter trade war with China.
-So world leaders will have breathed a sight of relief at Biden's pledge during his inauguration speech to "repair our alliances and engage with the world once again."
+Many world leaders will have breathed a sight of relief at Biden's inauguration speech pledge to "repair our alliances and engage with the world once again."

 Beijing's huge state-led firms are set to benefit, along with multinationals like German automaker Volkswagen, which now counts China as its number one market.